fabSchneider/fab.geo/Documentation/articles/scripting.md

 In this example we are adding features to the world based on a custom dataset.
 First we are loading a `.geojson` file using the [io module](https://www.tutorialspoint.com/lua/lua_file_io.htm).
 We are then picking out the relevant data and use that data to add point features to the world using the `feature` class inside the `init` function.
 Last we are adding a click listener to each feature to print the name of the feature to the console.

 ```
---We run the code in the init function to make sure all the neccessary modules have been already intialized.
+--We run the code in the init function
+--This ensures that all the neccessary modules have already been intialized.
 function init()

     --workingDir is a global variable that holds the folder path of this script file.